Subscribe to our Newsletter

 Mix the chicken, coriander, and chili in a bowl and then place at one end of the leaf.
 Roll over, then fold in the sides and continue to roll to form a sausage and hold together with a cocktail stick.
 Once done back to the oil for about 5-10 minutes of frying.
 A quick drain on some kitchen towel and serve with the dipping sauce.
 Ta-Dah.
 Damn easy right!!!!

-More Cambodia, of markets and insects.
+More Cambodian markets and insects now, let’s get the the really hard-core stuff.
 Off to the Central Market now and I walked past a lady, did a double take, and “HOLD ON A MINUTE….”
 What is that?
 One of those pet shop/restaurant moments.
 Let’s get a little closer will that help to see better?

 Next time we get a spider, or cockroach in the condo, I may just get a fry-up going on.
 No more Baygon for me.
 Hey Mary look, no need to go shopping there’s dinner running up the wall.
 You certainly have the ability to test yourself when doing Cambodia, of markets and insects.